Interlock-Security/Interlock/examples/C/serve_folder/README.md

 # Webinix Examples - C

+This example shows how to serve a folder to read HTML files in real time instead of embedding HTML in the app

 To build the C example you will need one of those C compilers, no dependencies is needed.

 ### Windows